-For non-native English speakers, the word ‘churning’ is similar to ‘turmoil’ but gentler:
+* For non-native English speakers, the word ‘churning’ means something similar to ‘turmoil’ but slightly softer, gentler:

 getümmel, wirbel, aufgewühlt, tumult, gärung

 tourmente, agitation, trouble, agitation, désarroi, barattant